 It is now possible to use Google Maps offline, which is ideal if you find yourself needing to scope out a route or figure out where you are when you have no Wi-Fi or cell reception, and don't want to eat through your monthly data allowance.
 I use Google Maps almost daily, so being able to download offline maps is a very useful and practical feature.
 Here's how to use Google Maps offline so that you don’t need to consume data each time you want to look at it.

-How to use your Google Maps offline
+How to use Google Maps offline

-- Type “OK Maps” in the search bar,
+- Type 'OK Maps' in the search bar,

-- Tap the microphone icon and say "OK maps"
+- Tap the microphone icon and say: "OK maps"

-- Tap the search bar, scroll all the way to the bottom, then and hit Save a new offline map.
+- Tap the search bar, scroll all the way to the bottom, then and hit 'Save a new offline map'.

-- Once you have saved the map to your device, to access it, tap the 'hamburger' menu icon at the top left of Maps app, then Your places.
+- Once you have saved the map to your device, to access it, tap the 'hamburger' menu icon at the top left of Maps app, then 'Your places'.

-- Scroll to the bottom of the new screen, then you should see all your saved maps under Saved places.
+- Scroll to the bottom of the new screen, then you should see all your saved maps under 'Saved places'.
 Just tap the map you want to to view offline.

 A downloaded map doesn’t require a huge amount of space.
-New York, for example, took up only 13 megabytes when completely downloaded.
+New York, for example, took up only 13 MB when completely downloaded.
 However, if you're wary of your data allowance, you might want to be connected to Wi-Fi before downloading all the maps you want.